 Defenses to Charges of Criminal Threats

-When you contact an experienced criminal threats defense attorney they will investigate each and every detail of the circumstances surrounding your arrest and the alleged threat(s).
-Not only does this allow your attorney to understand what did happen, it also gives them an opportunity to understand what did not happen.
+When you contact an experienced criminal threats lawyer San Diego they will investigate every detail of the circumstances surrounding your arrest and the alleged threat(s).
+Not only does this allow your attorney to understand what did happen, but it also allows them to understand what did not happen.
 Your attorney will take apart the prosecution’s case piece by piece and hunt for weaknesses and holes that can be exacerbated.
 Your attorney will hone on in the details that could mean the difference between serious time behind bars and getting the charges dropped.
 Possible defenses that your attorney may try to find evidence to support (or prove that the prosecution lacks evidence to support) include:

 - The communication you made was not intended to be taken as a threat;

 - The alleged threat would not have put a reasonable person in fear;